UkoeHB/cobweb_book/books/src/rust_cobweb.md

 We will be using rust to modify the contents of text at runtime (no hot reloading).

 ## Modify the cob file
-Lets setup the cob file as below.
+let's setup the cob file as below.

 ```
 "scene"